Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/c_about_collect/_index.md

 ---
 title: "About broadcast and collecting"
 linkTitle: "File transfers"
 weight: 300
----Files from several partners can be collected through a single RECV command, making reference to a list of partners associated with this collection; this list is defined in the CFTDEST command.
+--- Files from several partners can be collected through a single RECV command, making reference to a list of partners associated with this collection; this list is defined in the CFTDEST command.